Warren Sapp

 Warren Carlos Sapp (born December 19, 1972) is an American former professional football defensive tackle who played in the National Football League (NFL) for 13 seasons, primarily with the Tampa Bay Buccaneers.
 He played college football for the Miami Hurricanes, winning the Lombardi Award and the Bronko Nagurski and Bill Willis trophies in 1994.
 Sapp was selected in the first round of 1995 NFL draft by the Buccaneers, where he spent his first nine seasons.
 In his final four seasons, he was a member of the Oakland Raiders.
-Since 2024, he has served as a graduate assistant for the Colorado Buffaloes.
+In addition, Sapp served as an assistant coach for the Colorado Buffaloes from 2024 to 2025.

 With Tampa Bay, Sapp received seven Pro Bowl and four first-team All-Pro selections and was part of the team that won the franchise's first Super Bowl title in Super Bowl XXXVII.
 He compiled 96.5 career sacks by the time of his retirement, which are the third-highest career sacks for a defensive tackle and the 28th-highest overall for a defensive lineman.
 His career was also checkered by controversy from his hard-hitting style of play and occasional verbal outbursts.
 Along with Lee Roy Selmon and teammate Derrick Brooks, Sapp is one of three players to have their numbers retired by the Buccaneers.
 He was inducted to the Pro Football Hall of Fame in 2013.